ryanwebber/ryanwebber.github.io/content/_projects/dolly.md

 to cobble together a basic `crt0` asm file.

 The next step is to build an `init` binary that will be run by the kernel on boot.
-If we can figure out how to link this binary with our `crt0`, then we can start with a inifinte loop and skip even needing a libc.
+If we can figure out how to link this binary with our `crt0`, then we can start with a infinite loop and skip even needing a libc.
 Somewhere around here I get annoyed dealing with plain Makefiles and fight my way through setting up a CMake build system that can build the kernel, compile and link our userspace binaries, build the initramfs, and create the bootable image.